 The Bottom Line

 Harnessing the power of energy in business is a very real thing.
 You’re now familiar with the concept, but there is much more to know about.
-If you’re interested in further reading, my upcoming book, Enterprise Energy: Harnessing the Hidden Energy of Business, delves into how Enterprise Energy works in our businesses and how we can optimize its positive impact while avoiding many of its damaging manifestations.
+If you’re interested in further reading, my upcoming book, The Energy Equation: Unlocking the Hidden Energy of Business, delves into how Enterprise Energy works in our businesses and how we can optimize its positive impact while avoiding many of its damaging manifestations.
 Learn to recognize, “see”, understand and manage energy as effectively as you see and manage visible things (e.g., processes, financials, etc.).
 Discover a new power and a new set of tools.
 Then start transforming your own business, how you work, and how you work with others.

 For Help With Your Business